jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 {{< img src="https://sorasystem.sirv.com/photos/shah.jpeg" alt="Shah of Iran" cap="The Shah of Iran is a perfect example of inequality.
 He held a grand party for the historical anniversary of Persia which became fuel for the Iranian Revolution" >}}

 The end effect depressions and stagflations are conflicts or wars, since they are the only ways for the human mind to naturally relieve itself of the oppression from poverty and inequality.
 This in turn is caused by the fact that our species evolved from monkeys and monkeys do not want inequality.
-The 1930's Depression was relieved by World War 2 and the 1970's Stagflation was relieved by the Arab-Israeli conflict and global Communist insurgency.
+- The 1930's Depression was relieved by World War 2
+- The 1970's Stagflation was relieved by the Arab-Israeli conflict and by the global Communist insurgency.

 ![Image](https://i.ytimg.com/vi/LZoxXoD-az4/hqdefault.jpg)